ibdgc/idhub/docs/database-schema-overview.md

 *   **Purpose**: To store the master list of all subjects in IDhub.
 *   **Key Columns**:
     *   `global_subject_id` (GSID): The unique, permanent identifier for a subject across all projects and centers. **This is the primary key you will use to link data together.**
-    *   `center_id`: The ID of the center that first registered the subject.
+    *   `center_id`: The ID of the center that registered the subject.
     *   `withdrawn`: A flag indicating if the subject has withdrawn consent.
-    *   `created_by`: The source system or process that created the subject record.
+    *   `created_by`: The source system or process that created the subject record in the IDhub.

 ### 2. `local_subject_ids`

-A single subject might have many different identifiers across different studies or clinical centers (e.g., a "consortium ID", a "MRN", a "site ID").
+A single subject might have many different identifiers across different studies or data management systems (e.g., a "consortium ID", a "local ID").
 This table connects all of those local IDs back to a single GSID.

 *   **Purpose**: To link various local identifiers to the one true Global Subject ID.
 *   **Key Columns**:
     *   `global_subject_id`: The GSID the local ID belongs to.
     *   `local_subject_id`: The original identifier from the source system (e.g., `A000101-130001`).
-    *   `identifier_type`: The type of local ID (e.g., `consortium_id`, `mrn`).
+    *   `identifier_type`: The type of local ID (e.g., `consortium_id`, `local_id`).
-    *   `center_id`: The center that uses this local ID.
+    *   `center_id`: The center that this subject was recruited by.

 > **How to use this table**: If you have a local ID and need to find the subject's GSID, you can search this table for the `local_subject_id` to find the corresponding `global_subject_id`.